Skip to Content

 Teach rhyming by pointing to a body part and saying a word that rhymes with it, instead of the correct word.

-Ask your children for the rhyming word that is correct. (e.g. point to your eye and say sky, point to your ear and say dear, point to your hand and say land etc).
+Ask your children for the correct rhyming word. (e.g. point to your eye and say sky, point to your ear and say dear, point to your hand and say land etc).

 16. Do They Sound the Same?